Winter Festival Application

 There will be a limited number of each size booth, your requests will be strongly considered but cannot be guaranteed.

-• Small $295 (6′ wide x 5′ deep)
+• Small $375 (6′ wide x 5′ deep)

-• Large $400 (8′ wide x 5′ deep)
+• Large $470 (8′ wide x 5′ deep)

-• Outside Space $295 (10′ x 10′, vendor must provide own tent/canopy)
+• Outside Space $300 (10′ x 10′, vendor must provide own tent/canopy)

 Extra Fees

-• Table Rental: 6′ x 30″ – $15 (one size only)
+• Table Rental: 5′ x 30″ – $15 (one size only) – note: smaller size than in previous years.

 • Temporary Business License: In compliance with the City of Seattle regulations, participants must hold a valid City of Seattle Business License or obtain a temporary license.
 If you possess a City of Seattle Business License (a 7-digit number), please have it ready for inclusion in the application.
-For those requiring a temporary license, an additional fee of $10 per day will be necessary, in addition to the booth fee, upon acceptance.
+For those requiring a temporary license, an additional fee of $10 per day ($30 total) will be necessary, in addition to the booth fee, upon acceptance.

 Cancellations